Ithoroo/ComfyUI-Mobile-Remote/README.md

 - Flutter 3.x+
 - Android 10+ or iOS 16+
 - ComfyUI running on a Windows or Linux machine accessible via Tailscale or local network
-- Tuya smart plug (EU region) for power control
 - SSH access to the server
+- Tuya smart plug (optional) — required only for remote power on/off and hard reset

 ---